Ball8899/PROJECT2-SEC-1-MyLittlePony/README.md

 - Can CURD Homes & Hotel information
 - Create related components
 - I worked on a hotel booking system with basic CRUD operations, focusing on GET, POST, and PUT requests.
 The process flow is as follows
- 1. The user selects a hotel.
- 2. The user chooses a room and proceeds to book it.
- 3. On the booking page, the user is required to fill in their information, which includes input validation.
- 4. After completing the booking, the user can navigate to view the hotel they just booked.
- 5. On the list page showing all booked hotels, the user can either make a payment or cancel the booking.

 ##### 66130500027 Flight And Admin Managements
 - FLight list use http method get for hook all flight from backend